danlope-rei/febs/ReadMe.md

 If you'd like to further configure FEBS, you can look at the [webpack overrides](#webpack-overrides)

-### Webpack Overrides
+### Adding `webpack` loaders

 FEBS uses `Webpack` to build and is providing a default Webpack configuration under the hood.

+There may be cases where you need to add a loader for your build that isn't provided by default.
-You can override or create new configurations through webpack directly where necessary.
-If you think others might need the override please file a ticket or reach out for [support](#support).
+To do this, just create a `webpack.overrides.conf.js` with your loader in your project root.
+If you think others might need the override please file a ticket or reach out for [support] (#support).
 Where you can, attempt to avoid using this feature to reduce duplication of work.

-To customize your build, creating a `webpack.overrides.conf.js` at the root of your npm package.
-Anything that Webpack understands is fair game for the overrides file.
-Want to add a loader or a plugin?

     // Webpack.overrides.conf.js
     module.exports = {